timothymeyers/NoOpsAccelerator/src/bicep/overlays/management-services/kubernetesCluster/readme.md

 ## Extending the Overlay

-By default, this overlay has the minium parmeters needed to deploy the service.
+By default, this overlay has the minium parameters needed to deploy the service.
 If you like to add addtional parmeters to the service, please refer to the module description located in AzResources here: [Azure Kubernetes Services `[Microsoft.ContainerService/managedClusters]`](../../../azresources/Modules/Microsoft.ContainerRegistry/registries/readmd.md)

 ## Air-Gapped Clouds